 Boron is a highly effective reducing agent

-Boron was discovered by heating boron oxide $\mathrm{(B_2O_3)}$ with potassium metal in 1808 by French scientists Joseph-Louis Gay-Lussac and Louis-Jacques Thenard and separately by British Chemist Sir Humphry Davy.
+Boron was discovered by heating boron oxide (B2O3) with potassium metal in 1808 by French scientists Joseph-Louis Gay-Lussac and Louis-Jacques Thenard and separately by British Chemist Sir Humphry Davy.

 Boron is a member of Group IIIA in the periodic table.
 Pure crystalline boron is a black, glossy semiconductor, which conducts electricity like a metal at high temperatures but acts as a near-insulator at low temperatures.